KnowEnG/MetaPath_Analysis/README.md

 There are many outputs that will be produced when `MAPR_buildFeatures.py` is run.
 These will be stored in the `./outputs/` unless the `-o` flag is used.

 For each run of MAPR_buildFeatures.py (i.e. `batch-000`), a set of directories will be generated for each sample.
-This directories will either correspond to the `full` gene set of that sample or a subsampled `part` of that sample's genes.
+These directories will either correspond to the `full` gene set of that sample or a subsampled `part` of that sample's genes.
 In the case of 4-fold cross validation, there will be `part-` subdirectories ending in `00`, `01`, `02`, and `03`.
 For this script, the outputs are:

 1. **parameters.txt** - a two column file that records the parameter and their values for this run
 2. For each `[sample]`'s input gene set and each `full-[sample]` or `part-[sample]-[XX]` partition: